catseye/ALPACA/doc/ALPACA.markdown

 with either a period (if no initial configuration is given) or the token `begin` (which introduces the initial configuration.)

+Each definition associates a defined object with a _name_.
+A name is an alphabetic character followed by zero or more alphanumeric characters with no other intervening characters.
+A name may not be any of the 16 reserved keywords defined by ALPACA, which are:

+    and          neighbourhood
+    begin        not
+    class        or
+    false        state
+    guess        to
+    in           true
+    is           when
+    me           xor

-Example: a trivial ALPACA description with two states:
+Example: a trivial ALPACA description with two states and no initial
+configuration:

     | state Space;
     | state Thing.